 GLOBAL MARKETS-China stimulus hints, slowing spread of virus lift stocks

-A decline in the number of new coronavirus cases in China and mounting expectations for more policy stimulus boosted global stock markets on Wednesday, helping ease some of the alarm caused by an Apple revenue warning.
+A decline in the number of new coronavirus cases in China and mounting expectations for more policy stimulus boosted global equity markets on Wednesday and pushed the yen to nine-month lows as alarm caused by Apple's revenue warning faded.

 China posted the lowest daily rise in new coronavirus cases since Jan.
-29, helping to lift the offshore-traded yuan to two-week highs against the dollar and pushing the yen to a one-month low.
+29, helping to lift the offshore-traded yuan to two-week highs against the dollar and pushing the yen, generally sought after in times of trouble, 0.5% lower.
 Many view Chinese data on the virus with skepticism, but the sentiment was lifted by a Bloomberg report that Beijing was considering cash injections or mergers to bail out airlines hit by the virus.

 "This in itself implies there will be a more fiscal and monetary stimulus," Park said.
 "That's the real carrot for markets today."
 Tuesday's U.S. Empire manufacturing survey also reassured investors the world's biggest economy was in good shape, he said.
-That somewhat tempered worries caused by Apple's warning it might miss sales targets because of pressure on its supply chains.
+That tempered worries caused by Apple's warning it might miss sales targets due to pressure on supply chains.

 Market fears still kept gold trading above $1,600 an ounce and U.S. 10-year Treasury yields some 35 basis points below where they started 2020.
 "There is some nervousness that economic data outside the United States is not amazing," Park said.

-The yield on three-month bills stood at 1.5949%, above the 10-year yield of 1.5661%.
+Three-month yields stood at 1.585%, above the 10-year rate of 1.5576%.
 Investors are waiting to see what other growth-supportive measures could be introduced, particularly in the eurozone.
-They will also keep an eye on the minutes from the U.S. Federal Reserve's last meeting.
+They will also keep an eye on the minutes from the U.S. Federal Reserve's last meeting due later in the day.

-The Fed has signalled that it's keeping an eye on the coronavirus impact but has no intention of cutting interest rates anytime soon.
-Many analysts reckon it could be forced to change its mind.
-"Given the risks we see to both growth and inflation falling short of expectations this year, we still expect the Fed's view on the need for additional rate cuts to shift later this year," NatWest analysts told clients, adding they were "not at this time removing rate cuts from our forecast."
+The Fed has signaled it's keeping an eye on the coronavirus impact but does not plan to cut interest rates anytime soon.
+But some analysts reckon the Fed may have to change its mind.
+"Given the risks we see to both growth and inflation falling short of expectations this year, we still expect the Fed's view on the need for additional rate cuts to shift later this year," NatWest analysts told clients.

-But the contrast between the eurozone and U.S. economic indicators are weighing on the euro, which has reached a three-year low versus the dollar, though it rose back above the $1.08 level it breached on Tuesday for the first time since 2017.
-Brent crude futures rose around 0.7% to $58.12 a barrel, as a reduction in supply from Libya offset concerns about weaker Chinese demand.
+The contrast between European and U.S. data continued to pressure the euro, which fell below $1.08 on Tuesday for the first time in three years and now stands around $1.079.
+The dollar index meanwhile inched up to a near five-month high buoyed by weakness in the euro and yen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)